 Use single quotation marks (e.g. By the artist’s own admission, the works are ‘consciously confounding’), except when exclamatory (e.g. “Satisfy Me”, the large metal letters implore).

-There needs to be a tangible link to visual art and the North of England, i.e. an exhibition taking place in the NW, NE or Yorkshire regions, an artist who is based in or originates from one of those regions, or a phenomenon that spans one or more regions.
+All content needs to have a tangible link to visual art and the North of England, i.e. an exhibition taking place in the NW, NE or Yorkshire regions, an artist who is based in or originates from one of those regions, or a phenomenon that spans one or more regions.

-While reviews are sometimes published posthumously, Corridor8 prefers to review exhibitions in good time, to generate timely dialogue and allow our readers to visit.
-For this reason we schedule deadlines as far in advance as possible (regional writers will attend press previews when possible).
+While reviews are sometimes published posthumously, Corridor8 prefers to review exhibitions in good time, to generate online dialogue and encourage our readers to visit them.
+For this reason we schedule deadlines as far in advance as possible (arrangements will be made for writers to attend press previews when possible).

-We encourage criticality from all of our writers, but strive to ensure it is a balanced form of constructive criticism rather than wholly negative.
+We encourage criticality from all of our writers, but only publish well balanced and contextually grounded criticisms.
 We want to encourage cultural activity and people taking part in it, rather than tainting opinion through overtly negative press.

 To accompany each piece we require a short biography stating the writer’s name, profession/practice and location. e.g. ‘John Smith is a writer and curator based in Manchester’.